 For this dish we prefer dry fettucine noodles to freshly made because the pasta holds up better to the sauce.
 The instructions assume that you are using dry noodles.
 If you use fresh, adjust timing accordingly.

 - 1/2 cup cream

-1 Bring a large pot of salty water to a boil and drop in your fettuccine.
+1 Start the pasta: Bring a large pot of salty water to a boil and drop in your fettuccine.

 2a Plain version Melt the butter in a large sauté pan set over low heat.
 Once the butter has melted, turn the heat off.